Sewerbird/sewerbird.github.io/about.md

 If you are interested in working with me, drop me a line at [my email, sewerbird@gmail.com](sewerbird@gmail.com).
 Below is a condensed resumé of my programming work, however keep in mind that I'd be pleased to hear about any creative position that doesn't rely on my ability to wield a paintbrush ;-)

-### Graduated from the University of Washington with a BS in 'Applied & Computational Mathematical Sciences'
+### Student at University of Washington

 - 2005-2009 Seattle
+- BS in 'Applied & Computational Mathematical Sciences'
 - Mostly modelling, algorithms, and graph theory in Java and Scheme.
 - I also took a large number of Linguistics, Education, and Statistics classes